qcri/QADI/README.md

 QCRI Arabic Dialect Identification (QADI)

 Country level Arabic dialect identification (DI) dataset.
-The dataset provide a dataset for benchmarking DI task.
+It provides a collection for benchmarking DI task.

 ## QADI Dataset
 The dataset contains 540,590 tweets from 18 Arab countries.
-The data is distributed according to the following table:
+The data is distributed according to the following table§:

 | Country*  | Train | Test|